Gibson bass tuners

 Closed gear Japanese tuners These machine heads were used primarily on Gibsons budget models, the Kalamazoo KB bass, and the Melody Maker bass.
-They did also find their way onto some EB0 models between 1966 and 1969
+They did also find their way onto some EB0 models between late 1965 and 1969

 Schaller M-4-C classic, for split headstock Gibson part number 14746 (bass side), 14747 (treble side), 82535 (set).
 This variant of the M4 has a uniformly cylindrical post with a hole, rather than a split post (see below).
 With 'Gibson' on the gear cover.
 1970-1971

 Schaller M-4 Gibson part number 14671 (bass side), 14672 (treble side), 82534 (set).
 The M4 has been very widely used, from around 1967 and throughout the 1970s, on the Les Paul bass and LP Triumph, SB series the reissued EB1 and occasionally EBO, EB2 and EB3 basses, (particularly around 1969).
 Usually with 'Gibson' or a 'G' on the gear cover.
 Towards the end of the 1970s they were used on some of Gibsons newer basses: the earliest RD basses in 1977, and on the Grabber and G3 basses from late 1978 until early 1980.